lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 ------------------------------

 BTS is a simulation operational environment running at the base facility in La Serena.
-The main difference between the :ref:`NTS <Observing-Interface-Operational-Environments-NTS>` and this operational environment is that some systems will run using hardware simulators.
+The main difference between the :ref:`TTS <Observing-Interface-Operational-Environments-TTS>` and this operational environment is that some systems will run using hardware simulators.

-Hardware simulators are, in general, higher fidelity than those of pure software available at :ref:`NTS <Observing-Interface-Operational-Environments-NTS>`.
+Hardware simulators are, in general, higher fidelity than those of pure software available at :ref:`TTS <Observing-Interface-Operational-Environments-TTS>`.
 For that, BTS will be used mostly for higher fidelity testing, development and debugging.
 It will also be particularly useful for testing lower-level hardware interfaces.